 Orange County Sheriff's Advisory Council (O.C.S.A.C.) - was formed in 1979 as a California non-profit corporation for the purpose of supporting local law enforcement.
 Public safety agencies must compete for scarce tax dollars with other public entities in government.
 Funding is not always available no matter how necessary and worthy a particular request might be.
 It is on these occasions that the Advisory Council renders vital assistance.

-Some of the equipment and projects funded by this group have been PROJECT 999, which provides financial assistance to the families of officers killed in the line of duty, and the Peace Officer's Memorial erected in the County Courthouse Plaza of the Flags.
+Some of the equipment and projects funded by this group have been PROJECT 999, which provides financial assistance to the families of officers killed in the line of duty, and the Peace Officers’ Memorial which was designed, built and funded by the OCSAC and is now located at the Orange County Sheriff’s Regional Training Center in Tustin.
 Today, many city police officers in Orange County wear bulletproof vests donated by O.C.S.A.C.
 Laser Village, a state-of-the-art firearms training complex situated at the Sheriff's Training Center, was built with money and materials donated by O.C.S.A.C. members.
 A mobile home specially designed and equipped to act as a command post for the Sheriff's Tactical Support Team (S.W.A.T.) was provided by the generosity of one member of O.C.S.A.C.
 Police dogs trained to aid in routine patrol or to sniff out narcotics and bombs have also been provided by the Advisory Council.
-In the 19 years since O.C.S.A.C. was founded, over $1.5 million have been contributed for a safer Orange County.
+In the 35 years since O.C.S.A.C. was founded, over $3 million have been contributed for a safer Orange County.

 To support the law enforcement community of Orange County when the necessary funds needed to support their missions are restricted or limited.
 Particularly they provide financial assistance to the families of officers killed or injured in the line of duty, the Medal of Valor recognition awards and the Peace Officers' Memorial.

 Second Vice President